AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 Instance Configuration Details
 ******************************

-- Ensure you have 2TB of disk (Only supported size in this version)

 - Configure your copilot security group as shown below to allow the following:

   - 443 from anywhere user access (User Interface)

-  - UDP port 31283 from anywhere (NetFlow)
+  - UDP port 31283 from 0.0.0.0/0 or specific gateway IPs

 .. tip::
   If security requirement dictates that security groups not be open to 0.0.0.0/0, you can program the security group to open this UDP port to aviatrix gateway EIPs.
-You can leverage controllers SG to copy the IP address of the gateways
+You can leverage controllers security group management to copy the IP addresses of the gateways